Family Meals Focus

 Reassure yourself that you will be fed

 Our research shows that people who have high overall eating competence scores, and particularly those who have high food context scores, efficiently plan, cook, shop, and manage their food money.2 The point of having food context skills is reassuring yourself (and your family) that you will be fed.
 As I have told you before in this ecSatter series, people with high eating competence experience little of the misery that can surround eating.
 They are relaxed about eating, relatively satisfied with their bodies, and put the emphasis on food seeking rather than food avoidance.
+Low income people who have good food context skills are less likely to see themselves as being food insecure.

 Structure makes eating fall into place